 As churches are widely used spaces, they do experience some huge energy savings when just a few modifications are made.
 The issue with many of the churches throughout the UK is that they are extremely historical buildings and they often come with older fittings, older insulation and more that is not readily replaceable simply because it can be an expensive cost for the congregation and it can sometimes take away from the static inside the building.
 Here are some of the many successful methods that have been used by churches across the country:

 Changing out lighting

-The process of changing out lighting such as fluorescent bulbs and incandescent lamps to LED lighting can often lead to a massive cost savings.
-A number of places of worship are changing out there lighting solutions to make the process of lighting up the entire sanctuary much more energy-efficient.
+The process of changing out lighting, such as fluorescent bulbs and incandescent lamps to LED lighting, can often lead to massive cost savings.
+A number of places of worship are changing out there lighting solutions to make the process of lighting up the entire sanctuary much more efficiently.
 As lighting can be a fairly large cost in a church, with ceremonies, offices, practice spaces and reception halls all included in many of the largest churches in the UK, switching to LED lighting is an excellent choice.
 The latest LED fixtures often use up to 40% less power for an instant savings on any type of lighting.
 LED spot lights, fluorescent tube replacements and more are all available for retrofit.
 In most cases the fixtures don't look any different from some of the current lighting fixtures that you might have in an older church.